d-dragon-project/batcomputer/README.txt

 Icons: FLat-Remix-Blue-Dark
 Font : defaul:Cantrell Regular 11  change to symbol fonts (size 4)
-       default user imageicon : emblem-kali => disable Login window: Horizontal=50 | Vertical=60
+       default user imageicon : emblem-kali => disable Login window: Horizontal=50 | Vertical=72

 While batman.sh is running change properties of Start Menu (Whisker Menu) go to Apperance Tab For Display select : Icon and Title
-For Title change it to "Bat-OS"
+For Title change it to " Bat-OS "
 Change the start menu icon with bat-icon.png or bat-icon.jpg located in /usr/share/images